 3 Options for Foreign Investors in order to obtain a Non-immigrant Visa or Green Card

 Are you an investor from a foreign country looking to relocate to the United States to grow a business?
 There are only 3 visa options, the E-2, the L-1, and the EB-5.
-As you may know, there is a halt on E2 visas in 2020, so unless you already have one and are renewing it, the only 2 options left are the E2 and EB-5.
-The EB5 requires a massive investment as compared to the E2.

 The E1 Visa

 The E1 visa is for persons who deal in import-export with a treaty country.
 As we receive very few inquiries on that, we will only discuss the E2 at this time as the rest of the business principles are essentially identical.
 The E2 deals with all business options except for import/export, so most any kind of business would be open to consideration.